omar-a-eid/Mini-ERP/README.md

 # React + TypeScript + Vite Project

-This project provides a minimal setup to get React working with TypeScript in Vite, along with Hot Module Replacement (HMR) and some ESLint rules.
+This project provides a minimal setup to get React working with TypeScript in Vite.

 ## Existing Data